cbaggers/cepl/README.md

 Videos: http://www.youtube.com/playlist?list=PL2VAYZE_4wRKKr5pJzfYD1w4tKCXARs5y

+### Installing

+Run `(ql:quickload :cepl)` at your REPL.

+### Cloning

+Whist it is recommended to get CEPL from quicklisp, if you clone please note that `master` is not the stable branch.
+Please use `quicklisp-release` for the stable code that will be in the next CEPL release.

 ### Documentation

 Currently we have full documentation of every exported symbol in the CEPL package.
 You can find this [here: CEPL API Docs](http://techsnuffle.com/cepl/api.html)